cyberbotics/webots-doc/guide/object-apartment-structure.md

 > **File location**: "WEBOTS\_HOME/projects/objects/apartment_structure/protos/Wall.proto"

-### Wall Description

-A customizable wall.
+## Window

+Derived from [Solid](../reference/solid.md)

+%figure "A customizable window including walls above and below.
 'wallTextureUrl', 'wallTileSize' and 'wallTextureTranslation' fields allows to specify the appearance of the wall.
 'topWallColor' field value specifies the uniform color that will be applied to the top and bottom faces of the wall.

-## Window

-Derived from [Solid](../reference/solid.md)

-%figure "Window model in Webots."
+"

 ![Window](images/objects/apartment_structure/Window/model.png)